dav/stackmob-ios-sdk/OverviewForDocs.md

 #### Core Data

 StackMob recommends using Core Data… it provides a powerful and robust object graph management system that otherwise would be a nightmare to implement.
-Although it may have a reputation for being pretty complex, the basics are easy to grasp and understanding.
+Although it may have a reputation for being pretty complex, the basics are easy to grasp and understand.
 If you want to learn the basics, check out <a href="#core_data_references">Core Data References</a> below.

 The three main pieces of Core Data are instances of: